GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 Programs (we used):
 - QGIS Desktop 3.22
+- with the following Plugins:
+    - SAGA 7.8.2-14
-- SAGA GIS 7.8.2
+    - GRASS GIS 7.8.6-7
-> Both programs are included in the OSGeo4W-Package
+> Those programs and plugins are all are included in the OSGeo4W-Package
 - Microsoft Excel (any Spreadsheet with basic calculation tools will do)

 ### How to install